Pros vs. Cons of Teaching English in South Korea

 Jajangmyeon 자장면 (around $5 or so)

-One of our favorite dishes!
+One of my favorite dishes!
 It's a dish with thick and long noodles topped with a sweet bean sauce, chunks of pork, and sometimes vegetables.
 To die for!
 The most fun part is cutting the extra-long noodles with a pair of scissors!

 Budae Jjigae 부대찌개 (depends, but definitely didn't break the bank!)

 This dish combines American processed food, like hot dogs, spam, baked beans, and sliced cheese, into a Korean stew with packaged ramen noodles.
 Talk about sodium!
 But, oh my, was it satisfying!
-We got it often because it wasn't expensive, it was nice to share with friends, and it came with unlimited rice!
+I got it often because it wasn't expensive, it was nice to share with friends, and it came with unlimited rice!

 Mandu 만두 (could be as cheap as $1 for a big one!)